DockYard/ember-admin/README.md

 ### Customizing ###

+#### Templates ####

 By default EmberAdmin will serve up its own templates that are pretty generic.
-You can override the following templates paths:
+You can override the following template paths:

-* `app/templates/admin.hbs` - landing page for Admin interface
+* `app/templates/admin.hbs` - landing page for admin interface
 * `app/templates/model-records/index.hbs` - lists all records for a
   given model
 * `app/templates/model-records/edit.hbs` - edit form for a given record